ruyadorno/installme-osx/README.md

 # My personal scripts to setup a new OSX

 These are just my personal scripts to help me setup a new osx machine.
-They are very opinionated and probably very wrong.

 To start a new setup, simply run: